×

 Making conversation

-There aren’t many taboo subjects in Australia, although if you’ve just met someone, you might want to avoid topics like race, religion, politics and sex until you know them better.
+There aren’t many taboo subjects in Australia, although if you’ve just met someone, it’s best to avoid sensitive topics like race, religion, politics, and sex when you first meet someone.
+Once you’re more familiar, you might find the right moment to touch on these deeper topics.